 If you have any of the following, stop self-treating and see a clinician:

-These are signs of nerve involvement and want a proper assessment, not a YouTube exercise routine.
+These are nerve involvement signs.
+Get a proper assessment - not a YouTube exercise routine.

 Is Tech Neck Reversible?

 Mostly, yes.
-The Cleveland Clinic, the 2025 scoping review, the 2022 case report, and the broader physiotherapy literature all converge on the same answer: in non-extreme cases, tech neck responds well to a combination of better ergonomics, regular movement, targeted strengthening, and patience.
-The case report by Chu showed restored cervical curvature after nine months.
-Most people will not need anything that long - a few weeks of consistent setup and habit changes is usually enough to feel meaningfully different.
+The Cleveland Clinic, the 2025 scoping review, the 2022 case report, and the broader physiotherapy literature all point in the same direction: in non-extreme cases, tech neck responds well to better ergonomics, regular movement, targeted strengthening, and patience.
+Chu’s case report showed restored cervical curvature after nine months, but most people don’t need anything that long.
+A few weeks of consistent setup and habit changes is usually enough to feel meaningfully different.

-The harder part - the part most articles skip - is the awareness piece.
-The reason tech neck is so persistent is that the posture itself is invisible to you while you are in it.
+The harder part is the awareness piece - the part most articles skip entirely.
+Tech neck is so persistent because the posture is invisible to you while you’re in it.
 By the time it hurts, it has been there a while.
-The fixes only stick if something - a colleague, a timer, a pose-aware tool, a habit cue - reliably interrupts the slouch before it becomes an hours-long stretch.
+The fixes only stick if something - a colleague, a timer, a pose-aware tool, a habit cue - reliably catches the slouch before it becomes an hours-long stretch.

-If you want help with that part specifically, we built SitApp to do it on-device and privately.
-The Droid lives quietly in your menu bar, watches your posture through your webcam (no images leave your machine - the AI runs locally), and nudges you when you have been in a tech-neck position too long.
-It is the part of the picture that is hardest to fix yourself.
+That is the specific part SitApp was built to handle.
+The Droid lives quietly in your menu bar, watches your posture through your webcam (no images leave your machine - the detection runs locally), and nudges you when you’ve been in a tech-neck position too long.
+It handles the awareness piece so you don’t have to.

-But the geometry, the breaks, the chin tucks, the doorway stretch - those work whether you use any tool at all.
-The most effective tech-neck fix is also the most boring: put the screen where your eyes are, move every half hour, train the small muscles that hold your head where it belongs, and do that consistently for a few weeks.
+The geometry, the breaks, the chin tucks, the doorway stretch - those work whether you use any tool at all.
+Put the screen where your eyes are, move every half hour, train the small muscles that hold your head upright, and do it consistently for a few weeks.
+The research backs all of it, and most people start feeling the difference within days of fixing the monitor height alone.